rnato35/rnato35/README.md

 # Hi there!
-I'm Renato — DevOps Engineer 👋🏼
+I'm Renato 👋🏼

 ⚡ Passionate about **cloud automation, Kubernetes, CICD, and scalable infrastructure**
 ✍️ Writing about best practices to help teams deliver faster, safer, and smarter